Mattish/Cardinal-System/README.md

 As it says on the tin.

+### Cardinal-System-Test

+Currently just used for testing out things.
+Most likely will add in formal unit tests at some point with NUnit.

 ### To Do
  * Receive incoming messages to somewhere and manage if they need to be delayed further(Entity messages) or not(Component messages)
  * Area/grid/quadtree for Nodes.